GSG-FC02/ToDoApp-Maram-Ahmed/README.md

 To Do App ✍

+**Project info: 👀**
+* This app provides ways for user to organize his tasks in the day, help him in time management, and give him a feeling of achievement.

+*To Do App form contains:*
+*  A text box , Add button, Remove button and Clear All button.
+The elements are arranged in a simple way that helps the user to easily deal with.

 **The problems :👇**
 * Forgetting some tasks that need to be done.
 * Pressure and lack of focus in coordinating appointments.